MajorBreakfast/gcp-terraform-template/README.md

 # GCP Terraform Template

 A template for Terraform projects on the Google Cloud Platform.
+It is intended for Terraform root modules (i.e. modules on which `terraform apply` is run).

 Features: